nguy328/RMAN_Workshop/README.md

 ## Setting up the necessary installation procedures inside the Database instance
 1. Install [JDK-8](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
    - note: any JDK version 7 or higher will work, but some packages are archived on higher JDK versions such as 11 or 13
+   - make sure that you install the linux x64 rpm file
 2. Install the [Oracle Database Backup Module](https://www.oracle.com/database/technologies/oracle-cloud-backup-downloads.html)
 3. Install the vagrant-scp plugin `vagrant plugin install vagrant-scp`
+4. Move the opc_installer.zip and jdk-8u241-linux-x64.rpm file to your Oracle database directory